-Our body has two sources of fuel - carbohydrates and fats.
-Although carbohydrates are the body’s primary energy source, from a fitness perspective, the desirable fuel you want to burn is fat.
+Our body has two sources of fuel: carbohydrates and fats.
+From my personal experience as a fitness trainer, I've observed that while carbohydrates are the body’s primary energy source, those focusing on fitness often aim to burn fat as their primary fuel.

-During my fitness career, I met clients whose burning mechanisms were in stark contrast since their body composition was quite different, even though their workout plans were practically the same.
+I had clients whose burning mechanisms were in stark contrast since their body composition was quite different, even though their workout plans were practically the same.

 Therefore, I conducted thorough research in consultation with my dietitian to find out when and what makes the body resort to fat or carbohydrates as a fuel.